-The total number of HCP activity sites has remained relatively constant over the HCP years (Range 149-221, mean 188) (Figure 2).
+The total number of HCP activity sites has remained relatively constant over the HCP years (Range 149-222, mean 192 (Figure 2).
 Only 149 activity sites were reported in the first year of HCP implementation (1999) when not all of the lands were surveyed.
 In 2000, several activity sites were included that were not occupied, were the result of take avoidance management prior to the HCP, and were subsequently removed from the inventory for 2001.
 It should be noted that not all Level 3 sites are surveyed for occupancy or non-occupancy every year, depending on which quadrats are being surveyed.

-In 2017 there were three new activity centers located, which was the same number of new sites for 2016, located by THP surveys, quadrat surveys or incidental contacts.
-There were also three historic sites that moved onto HRC property (sites were located off of HRC ownership in 2016).
-It is possible that the gradual increasing trend in spotted owl activity centers from 2008 - 2017 has been due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.
+In 2018 there was only one new activity center located, and in 2017 there were three new sites located by THP surveys, quadrat surveys or incidental contacts.
+There was also one historic site that moved onto HRC property (the site was located off of HRC ownership in 2017).
+It is possible that the gradual increasing trend in spotted owl activity centers from 2008 - 2018 has been due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.

-Figure 1.
+Figure 2.
 Total NSO Activity Sites by HCP Year.